andres-lowrie/lang/docs/content/docs/basics/types.md

 This should create a structure called `data` with fields `foo` and `bar`

-You can call a function when declaring a structure and use its value
+You can also point to variables as values:

 ```
-pi -> 3.14
+pi = 3.14

 data = {
   foo: 'bar',